 Eriocactus magnificus, Notocactus magnificus

 Parodia magnifica, formerly known as Notocactus magnificus or Eriocactus magnificus, is a cactus with a green, globose to cylindrical, usually solitary stem.
-It has 11 to 15 sharp ribs lined with golden, bristly spines.
+The stem has 11 to 15 sharp ribs lined with golden, bristly spines and grows up to 8 inches (20 cm) tall and up to 6 inches (15 cm) in diameter.
 As it grows, it takes on a bluer, more glaucous tone and can sometimes offset and form a cluster.
-The stem can reach up to 8 inches (20 cm) tall and up to 6 inches (15 cm) in diameter.
 Flowers are shiny yellow, up to 2.2 inches long, about the same in diameter, and appear in summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).